vitelabs/go-vite/docs/tutorial/sppguide/introduction/README.md

 This guide is designed for aspiring smart contract developers.
 You're expected to have some basic programming knowledge, but previous Solidity/Solidity++ experience is not needed.

 The goal of this guide is to have you writing contracts and deploying your own dApps as quickly as possible, so **we will not cover some important details of the underlying Vite architecture**.
-Once you complete this guide, there is much more to learn through reading the [official documentation](https://docs.vite.org).
+Once you complete this guide, there is much more to learn through reading the [Vite documentation](https://docs.vite.org).